luiswirth/bsc-thesis/src/matter/exterior.typ

 == Exterior Algebra of Multiforms

-In general an exterior algebra $wedgespace (V)$ is a construction over any linear space $V$ @frankel:diffgeo.
+In general an exterior algebra $wedgespace (V)$ is a construction over any linear space $V$ @crane:ddg.
 In this section we want to quickly look at the specific linear space we are dealing with when modelling multiforms as element of an exterior algebra.
 But our implementation would work for any finite-dimensional real linear space $V$ with a given basis.